-3. It answers very specific questions.
+3. Personal statements answer very specific questions.

 Often, your college application will require you to apply to a specific program and will ask very specific questions.
-For example, applying to your university’s business college will require answering different questions than applying to a performing arts program.
+For example, applying to your university’s business college will require answering different application essay questions than applying to a performing arts program.

 So be sure to research not only your target university’s profile but also your specific college major and professors in that department.

 We illustrate this exact idea in the two successful personal statement examples below!

 How Important is the Personal Statement for College to Admissions Officials?